Anthem PPO HDHP FAQ and Resources

 Each year during Open Enrollment you may choose to move to any of the available IU medical plans.

-If you enroll in the HSA with your Anthem PPO HDHP enrollment, and you switch to the Anthem PPO $500 Deductible Plan in a future year, any unused contributions in your HSA will remain in your account to use for health expenses.
-However, you will not be eligible to receive IU’s contribution in the next year and you cannot make payroll contributions of your own.
-When you are no longer enrolled in the HSA, you will then be responsible for the account maintenance fees.
-See the Fee Schedule for details.
+If you enroll in the HSA with your Anthem PPO HDHP enrollment, and you switch to the Anthem PPO $500 Deductible Plan in a future year, you will no longer be eligible to make contributions to an HSA in the new year because you will no longer be enrolled in an HDHP.
+This means that you will not be eligible to receive IU’s contribution in the next year and you cannot make payroll contributions of your own.
+However, any unused contributions in your HSA from previous years will remain in your account to use for health expenses, and your HSA account will convert to an individual account (non-IU-sponsored HSA account).
+When this happens, you will then be responsible for the HSA account maintenance fees.
+See the Schedule of Fees for details.

 B. Deductibles and Out-of-Pocket Maximums